luisrojas17/easybank-with-event-driven-architecture/easy-bank-section-4/README.md

-# Easy Bank Section 3
+# Easy Bank Section 4

 All of these Microservices were developed by Spring Boot Framework and implementing next patters:

-1. Service Registration and Discovery
+1. Service Registration and Discovery Pattern
-2. Command Query Responsibility Segregation (CQRS)
+2. Command Query Responsibility Segregation (CQRS) Pattern
-3. Event Source
+3. Event Source Pattern
+4. Materialized View Pattern

 # Dependencies